isomerpages/mot-motac/_minister-value-for-money-award/VD1/NEED FOR PROJECT.md

         <div class="col-sm-8">
           <ul class="  ">
             <li>
-              <p>IATA analysis shows that:</p>
+             IATA analysis shows that:
               <ul>
                 <li>
-                  <p> There was 1 runway excursion reported for every 1.3 million flights. </p>
+                   There was 1 runway excursion reported for every 1.3 million flights.
                 </li>
                 <li>
-                  <p> From 2005 to 1H 2019, approximately 23% of the accidents in IATA’s global accident database involved runway excursion. </p>
+               From 2005 to 1H 2019, approximately 23% of the accidents in IATA’s global accident database involved runway excursion.
                 </li>
               </ul>
             </li>